forci/catchable-bundle/README.md

 TODOs

 - Add file and message hashes, search by hash instead for better performance as these are text and have no indexes (Blame Doctrine for not allowing to specify index length)
+- TODO Revert to serializing \Throwable, but check how Symfony wraps php \Error exceptions
 - Rename to ExceptionBundle, ExceptionCollector, ExceptionSerializer, etc